cacilhas/montegasppa/docs/2021/09/atypical-school.md

 It looks like I’m complaining in vain, assaulting a single person’s honor.
 Contrariwise I’m drawing a **culture scenery**.

-In Brazil, social inclusion is taken as **welfarism**; expertise is synonymous with hiding facts and evidences; children are left by themselves, it’s important to make money and _be normal_.
+In Brazil, social inclusion is taken as **welfarism**; expertise is synonymous with hiding facts and evidences; children are left by themselves… it’s important to make money and _be normal_.

 > …Be normal…